Creative-Olympics/.github/profile/README.md

 ## Organization

 We are using the agile methode.
 We then define sprints, which are basically 3 weeks during which we work on the small objectives we fixed at the begining of the sprint and we do a meeting at the end to see the progress and ensure everyone have everything need to do the job.
+During these three weeks, each leader is free to organize the work in the way he juidge the most conveniant.

 <br>
 <div align=center>